How to review your staff sickness and absence policy

 4. Model staff sickness and absence policy

-5. Examples from schools and trusts
+5. See examples from other schools and a trust

 Key points to look out for